 Born in Havana, Cuba, Calzada’s work is strongly influenced by his native city’s colonial and neo-classical architecture.
 He is renowned for placing its architectural imagery in surreal, dreamlike settings to explore themes of loss, decay, and rebirth.

 Beloved by collectors and museums alike, Calzada’s prolific output of paintings numbers in the thousands.
 In 2006, the Lowe Museum of Miami honored his career with a 30-year retrospective entitled “In Dreams Awake.”
 Previously, the Bass Museum of Miami Beach exhibited his 15-Year Retrospective.

 For a full listing of the numerous museums, galleries, and corporate collections that have housed his work, see his curriculum vitae.

-Calzada resides in Miami, Florida with his wife of 40 years.
+Calzada resides in Miami, Florida with his wife.
 He has an engineering degree and an MBA, which he put to use briefly before dedicating himself to painting full time.
 His daughter is a designer and his son is a filmmaker.
-He has two grandkids.
+He has three grandchildren.

 In 1977, he began exhibiting his work in Forma Gallery in Coral Gables and continued exhibiting in galleries like Galeria Arte Actual (Santiago de Chile); Galeria 9, (Lima, Peru); and Galeria Acquavella (Caracas, Venezuela).
 He has participated in important group shows like “Hispanic Artists of the Southeastern United States” (Lowe Museum in Coral Gables, Art Museum of the Americas in Washington, DC); “Cuba-USA—The First Generation” (Museum of Contemporary Art, Chicago and Fondo del Sol, Washington, DC).